 Butternut squash pancakes are a delicious alternative to a traditional gluten and dairy-free breakfast.
-Quick and easy to make, with a low FODMAP option.
+They are quick and easy to make.
 This is a recipe sent from my sister, so you know it’s going to be tasty.

 I am always excited when my sister starts a conversation with “wait until you try my latest gluten-free” recipe, and this week was no exception.
 She passed on her version of 3 ingredient butternut squash pancakes.

 Simple and delicious, she adds a few common spices to really jazz it up.
 All in all, they are one of the best breakfast treats we have tried.
 In fact, they are so good, we even made extra for snack time.